sarbull/components/README.md

 }
 ```

-This change should be 100% backward-compatible with most of old clients. **At some point we will turn off old registry, so please make this change as soon as possible**.
+**At some point we will turn off old registry, so please make this change as soon as possible**.
+Switching bower the the `1.0.0` tag of new registry should be 100% backward-compatible, even for old Bower clients.

 If you also want to preserve search / register / unregister functionality (please mind, it might be deprecated):